Joseph Lister: University life

 To be formally inducted into the academic staff, Lister had to deliver a Latin oration before the senatus academicus.
 In a letter to his father, he described how surprised he was when a letter arrived from Allen Thomson informing him that the thesis had to be presented the next day on 9 March.
-Lister unable to start the paper until 2 am that night, had only prepared around two-thirds of it, when he arrived in Glasgow.
+Lister unable to start the paper until 2 a.m. that night, had only prepared around two-thirds of it, when he arrived in Glasgow.
 The rest was written at Thomson's house.
 In the letter, he described the dread he felt being admitted into the room prior to presenting the oration.
 After the thesis was read and Lister was inducted to the senate, he signed a statement not to act contrary to the wishes of the Church of Scotland.
-While the contents of his thesis have been lost, the title is known, "De Arte Chirurgica Recte Erudienda" ("On the proper way of teaching the art of surgery").
+While the contents of his thesis have been lost, the title is known: De Arte Chirurgica Recte Erudienda ("On the proper way of teaching the art of surgery").

 In early May 1860, the couple made the journey to Glasgow to move into their new house at 17 Woodside Place, at the time on the western edge of the city.
 In 1860, university life in Glasgow was lived in the grimy quadrangles of the small college on Glasgow High Street, a mile east of the city centre next to Glasgow Royal Infirmary (GRI) and the Cathedral and surrounded by the most squalid part of the old medieval city.
 The Scottish poet and novelist Andrew Lang wrote of his student days at the college, that while Coleridge could smell 75 different stenches during his student days in Cologne, Lang counted more.
 The city was so polluted the grass did not grow.

 The position of Professor of Surgery at Glasgow was peculiar, as it did not carry with it an appointment as surgeon to the Royal Infirmary, as the university was separate from the hospital.
 The allotment of surgical wards to the care of the Professor of Surgery depended upon the goodwill of the directors of the infirmary.
 His predecessor Lawrie never held any hospital appointments at all.
 Having no patients to care for, Lister immediately began a summer lecture course.
 He discovered that college classrooms were considered too small and had low ceilings for the number of students, which made them unpleasant to be in when filled to overcrowding.
 Before his first lecture, the couple cleaned and painted the dingy lecture room assigned to them, at their own expense.
 He inherited a large class of students from his predecessor that grew rapidly.

 After his first session, he wrote favourably of Glasgow: